Frequently Asked Questions

 How will I know you received my application?

 We will email a receipt verifying that we have received your application.
 Please review it carefully to ensure all information is correct.
-If you do not receive a receipt emailed within 10 days of submitting your application, city families should contact the Student Recruitment and Placement office at 314.633.5200.
+If you do not receive a receipt emailed within 4 days of submitting your application, city families should contact the Student Recruitment and Placement office at 314.633.5200.
 St. Louis County resident families should call the VICC office at 314.721.8422, ext.
 3012.
-After May 25, 2017, we can no longer accept applications submitted online.
-Only paper applications to schools and grades with open seats will be processed.
+After May 24, 2018, we will no longer accept applications submitted online.
+Only paper applications to schools and grades with open seats will be processed after May 24, 2018.

 When is the Magnet School Lottery?